sinarf/dotvim/README.md

 ## Prerequisites :

+* The following software are needed:

+    * git
-* curl and git should be installed and fully functionnal.
+    * curl
+    * fzf
-* vim should have been built with python support (needed for some plugins).
+    * vim with Python support enable

 ## Installation